-The Asks

-1. Sign onto the Dunn-Bishop (House)/Menendez-Crapo (Senate) Dear Colleague letter supporting FY24 funding for DoD's Prostate Cancer Research Program (PCRP).
-2. Support \$20M in FY24 funding for the CDC's prostate cancer activities, including African American outreach.
-3. Cosponsor H.R - Congressmen Larry Bucshon, MD (R-IN) and's (D-x) PSA for HIM Act requiring coverage for PSA testing for at-risk men.
-4. Cosponsor the PC-CARE Act-Congressmen Greg Murphy (R-NC) PC-CARE Act creating a federal prostate cancer research coordinating committee when it is introduced.
-PCRP: • The PCRP, as part of the DoD's Congressionally Directed Medical Research Programs, is never included in the President's budget request, but Congress has funded it since 1997.
+- Cosponsor H.R.1826/ S.2821- House Representatives Larry Bucshon, MD (R-IN) and Yvette Clarke's (D-NY) and Senators Cory Booker (D-NJ) and John Boozman's (R-AR) PSA for HIM Act, requiring coverage for PSA testing for at-risk men. - 2.
+Sign onto the Dunn-Bishop (House)/Bennet-Crapo (Senate) Dear Colleague letter supporting \$120M in funding for DoD's Prostate Cancer Research Program (PCRP) for FY25. - 3.
+Support \$20M in FY25 funding for the CDC's prostate cancer activities, including African-American outreach. - 4.
+Cosponsor the PC-CARE Act- Congressmen Greg Murphy (R-NC) PC-CARE Act creating a federal prostate cancer research coordinating committee when it is introduced.

+PSA Screening:

+Please cosponsor the PSA Screening for HIM Act (H.R.1826), which was introduced by House Representatives Larry Bucshon, MD (R-IN) and Yvette Clarke (D-NY).
+In the Senate, a version has been introduced as S.2821 by Senators Cory Booker (D-NJ) and John Boozman (R-AR).
+The bill would require that high-risk men (those with a close family history of disease or African American men) have insurance coverage for prostate cancer screening without any out-of-pocket costs, removing an important barrier to care.

+PCRP:

+- The PCRP, as part of the DoD's Congressionally Directed Medical Research Programs, is never included in the President's budget request, but Congress has funded it since 1997.
 In FY23, Congress provided \$110 million.
-We support a \$120 million funding level in FY24. • We ask that House Members sign on to the Dunn-Bishop letter to the Defense Appropriations Subcommittee supporting \$120 million in FY24 funding.
-Senators can sign on to the Menendez-Crapo letter supporting keeping prostate cancer research, detection, and treatment a priority (no funding level mentioned).
-CDC: • The CDC prostate cancer activities received \$15.2 million in FY23. \$20M in funding would allow the CDC to continue conduct more outreach in African American and other at-risk communities. • We ask that Members of Congress increase funding for the CDC's prostate cancer activities by including our report language in their individual requests to the Appropriations Committee.
-PSA Sc reening: • Please cosponsor the PSA Screening for HIM Act (HR), which was introduced by Reps.
-Larry Bucshon, MD (R-IN) and (D).
-The bill would essentially require that highrisk men (those with a close family history of disease or African American men) be treated as if they had an "A" rating from USPSTF (rather than a "C"/"D" rating), meaning the insurance coverage for the test would be guaranteed.
-Coordi nating Committee: • Please cosponsor the Prostate Cancer Community Assistance, Research, and Education (PC-CARE)
+We support a \$120 million funding level in FY25. - We ask that House Members sign on to the Dunn-Bishop letter to the Defense Appropriations Subcommittee supporting \$120 million in FY25 funding.
+Senators can sign on to the Bennet- Crapo letter supporting keeping prostate cancer research, detection, and treatment a priority (no funding level mentioned).

+- The CDC prostate cancer activities received \$15.2 million in FY23. \$20M in funding would allow the CDC to continue conduct more outreach in African American and other at-risk communities. - We ask that Members of Congress increase funding for the CDC's prostate cancer activities by including our report language in their individual requests to the Appropriations Committee.

+Coordinating Committee:

-Act, soon to be introduced by Representative Greg Murphy (R-NC).
+• Please cosponsor H.R.1315, the Prostate Cancer Community Assistance, Research, and Education (PC-CARE) Act, soon to be introduced by Representative Greg Murphy (R-NC).
 This bill creates a coordinating committee to assess and coordinate prostate cancer research across the federal government and non-profit organizations.